wimpysworld/deb-get/README.md

   * GitHub Releases and direct downloads **must have a reliable means to dynamically determine the current upstream published version**.
 Hardcoded versions will be not accepted.
   * **Packages from the official Debian or Ubuntu apt archives will not be accepted**.

+### Custom User Includes `/etc/deb-get.d`

+Being very careful, it's now possible to also add your own local customizations or overrides.
+And supplement the supplied list of official packages.
+This feature is especially useful to that your local copy of the `deb-get` tool can remain unmodified and always be kept fully up to date.
+By moving your customizations out in a seperate folder away from the main `deb-get` script.

+There are 3-4 reasons for doing this:

+1. While waiting for your new package suggestion or contribution to get reviewed and merged upstream.
+2. To tweak or override an already existing `deb_<appname>()` entry.
+For example to install a different version from another github fork, (or other variations / customizations that differ from the default official software pkg, such as different builds that were compiled with custom compiler flags etc).
+3. For some obscure piece software (or for your own custom software) which you aboslutely require, but which nobody else has an interest in.
+That does not make any sense to merge upstream officially.
+4. For installing commercial or closed source software, (or other proprietary tools), which is not open source and/or has restrictive licensing or distribution term.
+For example within an organizational or corporate setting.

+How to use:

+* Manually create the folder `/etc/deb-get.d/` if not exist already.
+By default `deb-get` does not create this folder unless your specific distribution has packaged it that way.
+* Can also create any arbitrary nested sub-folder structure within `/etc/deb-get.d/**/*` main folder
+* Any files within this tree will be bash sourced in alphabetical order e.g. `. /etc/deb-get.d/01-pending-merge/10-appname1`
+* Your user custom `deb_*` functions are then loaded directly after the last `deb_*()` package declarations that officially come with `deb-get`
+* Recommendation message printed for any new user added deb_* functions.
+With a URL link to open a request.
+* Warning messages are then also printed for any conflicts detected.
+For overriden functions (of same name), which then take priority over existing official deb-get apps.

+For the last situation, this is most often meant as a helpful reminder to remove your custom declaration once it has been successfully merged upstream into the official `deb-get` tool.
+So after `deb-get` updates itself you are properly notified.
+And can avoid keeping lots of duplite functions around.

+We really hope that you will enjoy the convenience and flexibility of the new user overrides feature.
+So please consider in return to open new issues or pull requests (here on github), for any new `deb_*()` functions / packages you create!
+So that we can share those back with the wider community.
+Many thanks for your consideration!

 ## Related projects

   * [App Outlet](https://app-outlet.github.io/): *A Universal linux app store*